shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 A blue streak flashed over the boots.

 “Don’t worry.”
 She whispered to the blue streak in the boots.
-“Whoever you were, I’m here now.
-And I’ll take good care of you.”
+“Whoever you were, I’m here now, and I’ll take good care of you.”

 “Are you talking to the skeleton?”